 Legislative Consent

-When the UK Parliament wishes to legislate using a UK Bill on a subject matter which has already been devolved to the Senedd, convention requires it to receive the consent of the Senedd before it may pass the legislation in question.
+When the UK Parliament wishes to legislate on a subject matter which has been devolved to the Senedd, convention requires that it does not normally do so without the consent of the Senedd.
+Such consent is given by the Senedd through Legislative Consent Motions.
+Consideration of Legislative Consent Motions by the Senedd is informed by scrutiny of Legislative Consent Memoranda.

 Standing Order 29 sets out the process to be followed, which involves the tabling of a legislative consent motion seeking the Senedd’s agreement to what is included in the UK Bill within devolved areas.